1040870658/Connect4/README.md

 Normal State: This state displays the which positions are empty, which are covered by player1 and which are covered by player2.
 The color is gray, blue and orange respectively.
 The board keep waiting for players to put chess under this state.
 Putting State: When a player gives a valid putting, the game board will turn to this state.
 In this state, a chess cell at the top of corresponding touched column will be colored and it falls down to the first accessible position while other chess cells which are above the target position in the same column moves up a position.
 In addition, when a player tries to put a chess in a full column, the whole column will shake and vibrate to indicate this invalid input.
 Retracting State: This state opposite against Putting State.
 When the “Rollback” button is pressed, game board turns to this state.
 The chess which is most recently put in will move up to the top of the corresponding column and then disappear while other cells above the target in the same column will move down a position.
 Finished State: When the game meets the termination conditions (reaching steps limit and one of the players win the game), the board turns to this state.
 If no one wins the game, the board will display nothing new.
 If one wins the game, all the connected chesses which fulfills the rule of CONNECT4 will display an animation that corresponding chesses boom after burning and shaking.
 Players need to press the RESTART button to reset the game in this state.
-Image 4 shows the detail of Finished State.
+Image 4 shows the detail of Finished State.</br>
  ![Finished State](https://github.com/1040870658/Connect4/raw/master/pics/p1win.png)
 ![Finished State](https://github.com/1040870658/Connect4/raw/master/pics/multi-winnerpath.png)
 ![Finished State](https://github.com/1040870658/Connect4/raw/master/pics/game_draw.png)

-## Game Design:
+Game Design:
     Design includes two part: GUI Design and Architecture Design.
 UI Design is to determine how this game flow and display look like under the basic rule of connect 4 while Architecture Design is about how to build this project in a flexible and clear implementation.
-## GUI Design
+GUI Design
     Basically, this game is actually a simple game without any complex rules or system.
 Thus, from my own perspective, I decide to follow the principle of brief, leisurely style instead of colorfulness and dazzle.
 However, the game resources, solid circle, make the game very dull.
 I create a theme which is bomb to this game.
 When it meets the winning condition, the bombs can boom.
 So, GUI design starts.
     Color: Since the target is to achieve brevity.
 All the chosen colors are light and moderate.
 And each player is associated with one represent color: player1 is associated with light blue while player2 is associated with orange (red which is recommended in requirement is too dazzling).
 The association means all the component related to players should be render with their related color.
 As “Game Draw” does not belong to any players, I use different color.
 Finally, buttons are also in a lighter blue to make it harmonious in this game.
     Starting Layout: Also, layout should follow the principle of brevity, especially the starting page.
 Colorful images make it less brief, so it’s a good idea to create several buttons and texts only.
 So, I design two bomb-like lockers, which is also the representation icon of player, to enable/disable the name editing function, a START button for starting game in the center of Starting Page and a simple text “Connect4”at the top.
 (Of course, locker for editing is not such necessary but it helps improve the visual and interactive effect.)
 Finally, as leaving the blank background is too simple, I put the game page graph with high opacity level in the background which decorates the page and also links these two pages to an entire game.